neverfap-deluxe/nfd-api/content/disclaimer/_index.md

 ---
   title: "Disclaimer"
   description: "NeverFap Deluxe Disclaimer.
 This Website May Be Used As A Tool For Self-Improvement, However Personal Outcomes Are Up To You To Decide.
-NoFap Alternative."
+NoFap Companion."
   date: 2019-01-14
   draft: false
   tags: [ "disclaimer", "privacy", "porn addiction", "porn recovery", "addiction recovery", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe" ]